Kilcullen

-Location and natural features
+Location and Natural Features

 Kilcullen is situated off the Dublin to Waterford (M9) motorway, between Naas and Kilkenny, and is centred on the crossroads of the R413 and R448 regional roads (the R448 was part of the main road from Dublin to Carlow, Kilkenny and Waterford until the M9 motorway was opened in 1995, bypassing the town).

 Kilcullen straddles the River Liffey and is 40 km from the centre of Dublin, 6 km from the centre of Newbridge, and also close to Kildare town and Naas.
-There is just one bridge in the town (on the site of the historic bridge which gave rise to the settlement), and none to the north/west for some distance, until Athgarvan, though there are three to the south/east, in Harristown / Brannockstown, one on a public road, one a road bridge hidden on the old Harristown estate, and one a former railway viaduct, also on private land.
+There is just one bridge in the town (on the site of the historic bridge which gave rise to the settlement), and none to the northwest for some distance until Athgarvan.
+However, there are three to the south/east,-in Harristown / Branandockstown, one on a public road, one on a road bridge hidden on the old Harristown estate, and one on a former railway viaduct, also on private land.
 First built in the 1310s, the six-arch bridge over the Liffey was last reconstructed c.
-1850, and renovated and widened in the early 1970s; the upstream face is modern while if viewed from downstream, the historic style is visible.
+1850 and renovated and widened in the early 1970s; the upstream face is modern, while viewed from downstream, the historic style is visible.

 Upstream of the town the Liffey is joined by what is called locally the Mill Stream, coming from the direction of New Abbey, and forming the last stage of the substantial Kilcullen Stream (flowing north through Yellow Bog), a nationally monitored waterway.
 At the western edge of the town is the Pinkeen Stream, a minor tributary of the Liffey, which forms one boundary of Castlemartin Estate.
 At least two small streams lie further downstream in the Castlemartin area.

 The town comprises one main street, with a few connecting roads.
 The main street slopes from Old Kilcullen and the Athy Road and motorway access, after joining with the Newbridge Road, down to the Liffey, and back up again, more steeply.
-Schools and churches are concentrated at the southwestern edge, businesses spread along the main street and near the old market square, and the town hall and theatre (former cinema) and heritage centre, and a bank, lie just to the northeast of the bridge.
+Schools and churches are concentrated at the southwestern edge; businesses spread along the main street and near the old market square; and the town hall, theatre (former cinema), heritage centre, and a bank lie just to the northeast of the bridge.